datacarpentry/R-ecology-lesson/instructor-notes.md

 This lesson uses mostly `combined.csv`.
 The 3 other csv files: `plots.csv`, `species.csv` and `surveys.csv` are only needed for the lesson on databases.

-`combined.csv` is downloaded directly in the chapter "Starting with Data" and does not need to be downloaded before hand.
+`combined.csv` is downloaded directly in the episode "Starting with Data" and does not need to be downloaded before hand.
 It however requires that there is a decent internet connection in the room where the workshop is being taught.
 To facilitate the download process, the chunk of code that includes the URL where